sourabhGavade/nagpur-marina/docs/EDGE_CASES.md

 - A failed readiness check, heartbeat timeout, reported device error, or socket disconnect marks the affected device offline and starts fail-safe cleanup.
   Losing either Pi marks combined hardware status offline.
-- Lighting commands, all-off, and emergency shutdown are broadcast identically to every connected hardware client; apply-state requires successful ACKs from both.
+- Lighting commands for Area/Zone/Sub-zone/Stop, and emergency shutdown, are broadcast identically to every connected hardware client; apply-state for those scopes requires successful ACKs from both.
+- Dedicated `lighting-control` commands are routed to one Pi by lighting `model` (`main-model` → `raspberry-pi-1`, `clubhouse` → `raspberry-pi-2`).
+  Only that Pi must ACK.
+Lighting does not drive the display.
 - Server startup and signal-driven shutdown are guarded against duplicate execution.